Heat pumps can ice up when it is very cold outside and have a certain frost covering them.

 - Check if the air filter is dirty and replace it.
 Airflow is a must for a heat pump to work correctly.

 - Does any air blow from the vents at all?
 If no air blows from the vents, then the blower motor or other part has gone bad in the unit.
-A quick way to test this is to manually set the thermostat to the fan and see if any air blows from the vents.
+A quick way to test this is to manually set the thermostat to Fan Only mode and see if any air blows from the vents.

 - When a heat pump runs, the large fan on the outdoor unit (called the condensing fan motor) should kick on at some point and blow air out through the outside unit fins.